 - 19% off fuel at Caltex, with no minimum spend.

-* Technically this reverts to 2 complimentary visits per year after 31st December 2019, but the unlimited access deal was renewed for the last two years, and so is likely to renewed be again.
+* Technically this reverts to 2 complimentary visits per year after 31st December 2020, but the unlimited access deal was renewed for the last three years, and so is likely to renewed be again.

 Voyage Payment Facility

 The OCBC Voyage is one of the few credit cards in Singapore that has allowed you to pay your income tax bill using your credit card and accrue miles for the transaction.